argoproj/argo-workflows/ARTIFACT_REPO.md

 ```

 NOTE: if you want argo to figure out which region your buckets belong in, you must additionally set the following statement policy.
-Otherwise, you must specificy a bucket region in your workflow configuration.
+Otherwise, you must specify a bucket region in your workflow configuration.

 ```
     ...